LiorZ/hdac8_thesis/thesis.rst

 Description of the dataset
 --------------------------

-	The first step in training our classifier was obtaining a dataset of peptides that had their activity level with the respect to the HDAC8 enzyme verified experimentally. *Fierke et al* created a dataset composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
+	The first step in training a classifier was obtaining a dataset of peptides that had their activity level with the respect to the HDAC8 enzyme verified experimentally. *Fierke et al* created a dataset composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
 For each of these peptides, a level of activity with respect to HDAC8 was determined by measuring the percentage of deacetylation after 1 hour.(?) (**Add reference to the proper section in the supplementary material**)
-	The dataset was divided to training and test sets by sorting the peptides by their activity , taking all the even rows to be the test set and all the odd rows to be the training set.
+	The dataset was divided to training and test sets by sorting the peptides according to their activity , taking all the even rows to be the test set and all the odd rows to be the training set.
 That division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

 Preparation of starting structure
 ---------------------------------

 	For each of the peptide sequences a coarse model of the complex was generated based on the selected template, that coarse model is the starting structure that serves as input to the FlexPepDock protocol.
-We tested 2 approaches to create the starting complex, one involved threading the peptide sequence onto the backbone configuration taken from solved structures, the other approach included the extension of peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.
+We tested 2 approaches to create the starting complex, one involved threading the peptide sequence onto the backbone configuration taken from solved structures, the other approach included the extension of the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.

 	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor.

 	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms, we found that the dominant interactions in our case are mostly concentrated around the acetylated Lysine.
+We hypothesize that some of the sidechains are key participants in the interaction with HDAC8, but there is no solved structure of HDAC8 with genuine substrates so this hypothesis is yet to be verified.

 .. figure:: images/figure_1.png
 	:scale: 20%

 	The key interactions from which the constraints were derived, taken from a solved crystal complex (PDB: 2v5w).

-		For example, the interaction between D101 in the receptor and the N atom in the acetylared Lysine is critically important, a mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
+	The interaction between D101 in the receptor and the N atom in the acetylared Lysine is critically important, a mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
 [1]_ Additional constraints were derived from the interaction between the acetyl group and the two His, Asp in the active site - mostly in the purpose of fixating the acetylated Lysine in the active site.

 Calibration of the protocol
 ------------------------------
 	*London et al* [citation] developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors.
-In general, the scheme of this framework follows a pipeline in which a collection of peptides are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used as an input for a simple learning algorithm that results in a predictor that is able to distinguish binders from non-binders.
+In general, the scheme of this framework follows a pipeline in which a collection of peptides are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used as an input for a simple learning algorithm that outputs a predictor that is able to distinguish binders from non-binders.
 In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, although there are examples in which this assumption fails.[citation]
 	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [citation].
 The calibration process usually involves the selection of a template, adapting the scoring function[citation to bcl] and finding the right amount of sampling.

 Scoring function
 .................

-	The FlexPepDock simulations were performed using the standard Rosetta scoring schema (*score12*) and with a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting predictor.
+	The FlexPepDock simulations were performed using both the standard Rosetta scoring schema (*score12*) and a slightly modified *score12* that includes several minor adjustments that were shown to improve the resulting classifier.
 One such change was the introduction of a weak short range Coulombic electrostatic energy term (hack_elec).
 In our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
-In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the complexes after the simulation has been completed.
+In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the modeled complexes after the simulation has been completed.
 These changes are:

 	#) **Peptide score** - includes an estimation of the internal energy of the peptide
 	#) **Interface score** - includes an estimation of the interactions across the interface